Discovering Your Spiritual Gifts

 Our era has developed all sorts of tests to try to measure matters of sociology, personality, and psychology.
 It should be no surprise that there are tests for determining what your spiritual gifts are.
 Peter Wagner created a helpful test based on the kind of questioning psychological tests use, in order to help ministries, churches, and the like find out what their members or staff's gifts are.
 The Wagner Modified Houts Test (WMH) was the opening salvo for a new approach to discovering gifts -- test for it!
 Now there are many tests available, most of which are based on WMH, but some on other personality and employment-skills tests.

 I took one such gifts-finding inventory in the year 2000.
 It rated me high for discerning spirits, for use of strong knowledge/understanding of the Bible, and for helping others do their tasks effectively.
 It also told me I'm low in artistic creativity and giving, and (gasp! shock!)
 I'm not at all a gifted leader.
-Give one of the online inventories a try -- you'll probably learn something about yourself.
+Give one of the online gifts inventories a try -- you'll probably learn something about yourself.
 Remember, it's just a test, and it's there for guidance in discovering your gifts, nothing more.

 The places where ministries flourish:

-So, you've taken one of the gifts inventory tests.
+So, you've taken one of the spiritual gifts inventory tests.
 Or, you've gone over these things with a fine-toothed comb with your spiritual director or pastor.
 Or you just asked yourself all the tough questions, and came up with honest answers and a direction to go.

 One way to get started is to think of a task that uses the gift(s) you have, and volunteer to do it.
 Churches and charities have a lot of different tasks available.
 Check them out, to see if one's available for you.